huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 [Always dream big and think big.](https://www.goodreads.com/book/show/759945.The_Magic_of_Thinking_Big) If your dreams don't scare you, you are not dreaming big enough.
 [When you want something bad enough, all the universe will conspire in helping you to achieve it.](https://www.goodreads.com/quotes/5647-and-when-you-want-something-all-the-universe-conspires-in) [The people who are crazy enough to think they can change the world are the ones that do.](https://www.goodreads.com/quotes/9859550-the-people-who-are-crazy-enough-to-think-they-can) If you set your goals ridiculously high and it's a failure, you will fail above everyone else's success.
 When you think big and lose, you often grow more than when you think small and win.

 Deliberately train yourself to be uncommonly resilient and have a very high level of pain tolerance.
-Develop world-class mental strength and adaptability.
+Develop world-class mental strength and toughness.
 Be an ascetic.

 [Never lose the faith, no matter what sort of difficulties, how tough or painful experience is.
 Remember, if you lose your hope, that’s your real disaster.](https://www.goodreads.com/quotes/33164-there-is-a-saying-in-tibetan-tragedy-should-be-utilized)